sledilnik/zdravniki/README.md

 #### VSCode

-Have a look at step 3 of this article from DigitalOcan -> https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code
+Have a look at step 3 of [this article from DigitalOcean](https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code)

 #### WebStorm